cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 ### Positive

 This approach should enable integration with liquid staking providers and improved user experience.
-It provides a pathway to security non-expoential issuance policites in the baseline staking module.
+It provides a pathway to security under non-exponential issuance policies in the baseline staking module.

 ## References